HancockJ/GutterzGen2/README.md

-# Welcome to the Karmz free mint contract
+# Welcome to the Gutterz free mint contract DAPP
-### Based off of hashlips minting contract.